 So there you go - my concluding thought from my review of the final volume of the greatest fantasy saga ever written: "shrug".
 And somehow, I feel that's only fitting.

 1: Interestingly, this feels more like a necessity born out of television, not text.
 Tolkien - and other imitators thereof - didn't pay due diligence to every single character.
 And certainly Howard et. al. never would've bothered.
-Whereas now that we have a generation that's grown up with television series and their conclusions, there's a seeming expectation that every character appear in the finale to have their storyline resolved.
+Whereas now that we have a generation that's grown up with television series and their conclusions, there's clearly an embedded expectation that every character appear in the finale to have their storyline neatly resolved.

 2: There's a whole bit strategic 'thing' where Mat sets up a dam to be broken at just the right time and place, so the river divides the opposing forces.
 Or... he could've just gated in a river.